Trapped Two-Dimensional Fermi Gases with Population Imbalance: Discussion and Conclusion

-We have studied population imbalanced Fermi mixtures under quasi two-dimensional confinement.
-Using results previously published for the homogeneous case and using the local density approximation, we have shown that there are three relevant configurations of the trapped cloud: fully normal (FN), a partially polarized normal cloud surrounding a superfluid core (PPN+SF) and a fully polarized normal cloud surrounding a superfluid core (FPN+SF).
+We have studied population-imbalanced Fermi mixtures under quasi two-dimensional confinement.
+Using results previously published for the homogeneous case and using the local-density approximation, we have shown that there are three relevant configurations of the trapped cloud: fully normal (FN), a partially-polarized normal cloud surrounding a superfluid core (PPN+SF) and a fully polarized normal cloud surrounding a superfluid core (FPN+SF).

 We first show that, in the absence of surface tension, the system is completely specified by two numbers: the polarization, $Q=(N_{\uparrow}-N_{\downarrow})/(N_{\uparrow}+N_{\downarrow})$ (where $N_i$ the total number of particles of species $i$), and the interaction parameter $E_b/E_F$ (see Eqs.~\eqref{boundenergy} and~\eqref{Fermi} for definitions).
 Thus, the phase diagram we obtain (Fig.~\ref{fig2}) is \emph{universal}, in the sense that it only depends on a small number of parameters.
-This phase diagram has the property that, for $E_b/E_F>1-\sqrt{2}/2$ (see Eq.~\eqref{eqT}) there is no critical $Q_c$ above which the SF disappears; in other words, above this $E_b/E_F$, there is SF in the trap for all polarizations.
+This phase diagram has the property that, for $E_b/E_F>2-\sqrt{2}$ (see Eq.~\eqref{tp}) there is no critical $Q_c$ above which the SF disappears; in other words, above this $E_b/E_F$, there is SF in the trap for all polarizations.

-A finite surface tension destroys this universality, so we have studied systems containing specific numbers of particles.
-The qualitative changes in the system's ground state are clear: the SF and PPN phases are suppressed.

 We then turn to the calculation of collective excitation modes of the system.
 We study these in two approximations.